PMassicotte/cdoc/README.md

 ## Naming convention

-There are few "rules" that should be used to make data importation and merging as easy as possible.
+There are few *rules* that should be used to make data importation and merging as easy as possible.

 1. Use lower-case variable names.
 Example: `var1` vs `Var1`.